His briefing on Monday - The New York Times - Up News Info

 This is what is happening the most.

-G7 postponed: President Trump postponed a meeting of the Group of 7 in the US USA until September next month after Chancellor Angela Merkel of Germany said she would not attend in person over concerns about the coronavirus.
-Trump said he wanted to include Russia, Australia, South Korea and India to discuss the future of China.
+G7 postponed: President Trump postponed a meeting of the Group of 7 in the US.
+USA Until September beginning in July after Chancellor Angela Merkel of Germany said she would not attend in person over concerns about the coronavirus.
+Trump said the meeting will discuss the future of China.

-Snapshot: Over, Drive-in cinema at a vegetable market in Prague.
-Throughout Europe, drive-ins, with separate people in cars, have become a common means of circumventing pandemic restrictions.
+Hong Kong protests: As China and the USA USA Shocking for Hong Kong's future, global companies are caught in the middle.
+Employees face pressure to support pro-Beijing candidates in local elections and echo the official line of the Chinese government.

+Children of ISIS: Many western states with citizens who joined ISIS have insisted that they will not repatriate some 900 children of those adherents, leaving them in disease-ridden detention camps in northeast Syria.

 What we are reading: This essay in The Harvard Review.
 Lynda Richardson, a story editor, writes: "In a meditation on contact and distance in this quarantine era, an articulate writer finally accepts a brutal attack in New York City many years ago."